aojie654/akamai-tools/README.md

      ```

   3. RESTART YOUR COMPUTER TO MAKE THE CHANGE EFFECT.
-  4. Set variable for shell in ~/.zsh:
+  4. Set variable `AK_TOOLS_HOME` for shell in ~/.zsh.
+For example, the repo is located at "/Users/sao/datas_l/git/akamai-tools" on my computer:

      ``` Bash
      export AK_TOOLS_HOME="/Users/sao/datas_l/git/akamai-tools"